From Flagstaff to the Grand Canyon: 5 Best Ways to Get There

 Flagstaff is the ideal jumping-off spot for trips to the Grand Canyon.
 Tours are an ideal way to make the trip, just park your car at one of Flagstaff's hotels and let someone else show you all the highlights while you recline in comfort.

 The Small Group Grand Canyon Complete Tour From Flagstaff takes approximately 10 hours.
 The fully narrated tour is led by a knowledgeable local guide and provides insight into the geology, flora, and fauna of the region.
 Lunch is included at a Navajo restaurant as are all park admissions.

 The tour takes in the sights of Sunset Crater, Wupatki Pueblos, lunch at Cameron Trading Post plus a bit of shopping featuring Navajo artwork and textiles, the East Rim, and finally the South Rim of the Grand Canyon.

 3. From Flagstaff to the Grand Canyon by Shuttle

 The most economical way to get to the Grand Canyon from Flagstaff is by shuttle bus operated by Groome Transportation.
 The shuttles leave town three times a day at 7:35am, 12:45pm, and 3:35pm.
-After the departure from the Groome Transportation office (2646 East Huntington Drive), the shuttles stop at the Amtrak station, Pullman Airport, Williams (Grand Canyon Railway Resort), ending at the Grand Canyon Village (Maswik Lodge).
+After the departure from the Groome Transportation office (2646 East Huntington Drive), the shuttles stop at the Amtrak station, Pullman Airport, Williams (Grand Canyon Railway Resort), and Grand Canyon Village (IMAX theater) ending at the Grand Canyon rim area (Maswik Lodge).
 The trip takes just over two hours.

 Luggage is limited to two bags, with a maximum weight of 50 pounds each, and one carry-on.
 Pets are not allowed; however, bicycles are permitted if they are packaged appropriately.
 The park admission fee is not included in the fare and must be paid separately.
 Reservations 24 hours in advance are not required but are strongly recommended.